metaclass-nl/filter-bundle/README.md

 -----------
 Combining filters through OR and nested logic may be a harder task for your database and require different indexes.
 Except for small tables performance testing and analysis is advisable prior to deployment.

-The built in filters of Api Platform IMHO contain a bug with respect to the JOINs they generate.
+The built-in filters of Api Platform IMHO contain a bug with respect to the JOINs they generate.
 As a result, combining them with OR does not work as expected with properties nested over to-many and nullable associations.
 Workarounds are provided, but they do change the behavior of ExistsFilter =false.